mjbeli/WebDevelopment/VueJS/05-filters-mixins/README.md

 }
 ```

 The hooks (events) defined in the mixin will execute BEFORE the hooks defined inside the component.
+So always the component has the last word and can overwrite anything.

 We can define a global mixin like this:
 ```javascript